-To make sure what you are getting into, you should first seek the council of an agent like myself who is experienced in selling condos and can offer you the in-depth information you need to consider on condo ownership.
-Call me today 902-497-3031
+To make sure what you are getting into, you should first seek the counsel of an agent like myself.
+I have experience in selling condos and can offer you the in-depth information you need to consider condo ownership.
+Call me today at 902-497-3031

 Home Sellers Take Advantage Of Our FREE Sellers Resources.